Columbia Unbecoming controversy: "A million Mogadishus"

 Auditors began to show up in Massad's spring class and some of them harassed him with hostile ideological questions.
 He permitted them to do so, but they found no signs of systematic bias against students.
 Instead, they found "a professor who was constantly harassed by outside agitators" as a small group of unregistered auditors frequently interrupted Massad's class, which disturbed many of the students.

 Articles critical of Massad and other MEALAC professors continued to appear in the Sun.
 On April 18, Jacob Gershman wrote that "Columbia has come under increasing scrutiny for its hiring of anti-Israeli professors, including historian Rashid Khalidi, the Edward Said professor of Arab studies, and Joseph Massad, an assistant professor."
 Jonathan Calt Harris on May 4 compared Massad to a neo-Nazi and accused him of supporting terrorism against Israel, of believing in a world-wide Jewish conspiracy, and urged the university to deny him tenure.
 Two days later, Massad received a letter from Joel J. Levy, director of the New York chapter of the Anti-Defamation League, addressed to him, Bollinger and Brinkley.
 According to a student that had attended Massad's lecture on March 24, Levy wrote, the ideas expressed therein were "anti-Semitic."
 Massad replied:

 My principled stance against anti-Semitism and all kinds of racism is a matter of public record and cannot be assailed by defamatory ‘reports’ or by letters from the ADL that consider them credible sources.
 Indeed I have condemned anti-Semitism in my Arabic and English writings, regardless of whether the person expressing it was pro-Israel or anti-Israel, an Arab, an American Christian, or an Israeli Jew...
 I therefore expect a prompt correction of the errors contained in your letter and demand an immediate apology, a copy of which should be sent to President Bollinger.

 According to Massad, he never heard back from the ADL.

+In September 2004, the Columbia Daily Spectator announced that the Columbia-Barnard chapter of Hillel removed Rabbi Charles Sheer, terminating his 34-year tenure as leader of Columbia's Jewish community, noting that "it was a decision made by the Hillel Board without consulting students or staff, and the reasons for his departure are still unclear."